neilrae/solid-links/README.md

 The Solid user interface and API documentation are very much still works in progress.
 The Solid user interface only lets you save data in a small range of formats, eg. .txt, .html and turtle.

-However, using the Solside IDE (https://jeff-zucker.github.io/solid-ide/) lets you load and work with a much broader set of formats.
+However, using the Solside IDE (https://jeff-zucker.github.io/solid-ide/) lets you load and work with a much broader set of formats, such as javascript and json.

 Writing to Solid is still being worked on to simplify the process - particularly to allow web developers to reuse their current knowledge, without facing a steep learning curve to understand RDF and ontologies.
 The Solid REST API spec is here: https://github.com/solid/solid-spec/blob/master/api-rest.md